top of page

 While biotic interactions have long been a focus of ecological study of headwater stream communities, little is understood about how these interactions vary with the environmental gradients found within stream networks.
 These questions are particularly troubling because these communities regulate stream function and represent a community highly sensitive to climate change.
 We pair field-based observations with mechanistic evaluations in ex-situ experiments on headwater invertebrates and vertebrates.

-Collaborators: Josh Ennen (TNACI), Jon Davenport (App State), Shawna Mitchell (TNACI)
+Collaborators: Josh Ennen (REWI), Jon Davenport (App State), Ben Holt (Baylor School), Shawna Fix (SARP), Jocelyn Stalker (TNACI)

 IMGP3991_edited.jpg